pgrew/liveword/liveword/content/words/why.md

 aliases = ["why"]
 +++

-I write to live my purpose.
-This circular question aims to distill the irreducible, and I will not ask it again for quite some time.
+I trust that God intends for me to be happy, and I know that happiness is the way not the destination.
+Each step of the writing process brings me happiness so I am following the way of writing.